 Marco Pistoia, Ph.D. has worked for IBM Corporation since January 1996 and is currently a Senior Manager and Distinguished Research Staff Member at the IBM Thomas J. Watson Research Center in New York, where he manages the research group responsible for Quantum Computing Software, Tools, Extensions and Security.
 In January 2010, he was one of 38 IBM employees worldwide to be bestowed the title of IBM Master Inventor.
 He is the inventor of 152 patents issued by the United States Patent and Trademark Office, and 203 patent applications.
-In June 2016, he was nominated the IBM Research Professional Interest Community (PIC) Chair for Mobile Computing.

 In the course of his career, Dr. Pistoia has designed and implemented numerous analysis components and contributed large amounts of code to IBM’s two main products for static quality analysis: IBM Rational Software Analyzer and IBM Security AppScan Source.
 He has also contributed code and technology to the main IBM products in the area of mobile computing: IBM Fiberlink MaaS360, the IBM MobileFirst Platform Development Foundation, IBM Tealeaf CX Mobile, and IBM Rational Test Workbench.